-The type of ACL graft used was recorded in 9261 out of 9794 patients who had primary ACLR between 2013 and 2018.
+The type of ACL graft used was recorded in 11277 out of 11861 patients who had primary ACLR between 2013 and 2019.
 Autograft was the most common graft choice in ACLR procedures (98%).
 Allograft was used in primary ACLR surgery in 1% of the patients.
-A synthetic graft was used in 32 patients only.
-Seventeen patients underwent direct suture repair for the ACL tear instead of a reconstruction procedure (Figure 16).
-The outcome has only been captured for two of these patients so far.
+A synthetic graft was used in 36 patients only (Figure 16).
+Three patients underwent direct suture repair for the ACL tear instead of a reconstruction procedure.
+The postoperative outcomes have not been captured for these patients so far.

 Hamstring tendon autograft was the graft of choice in the majority of patients who underwent ACLR procedures.
-A doubled semitendinosus and gracilis graft was the most commonly used autograft (79%) followed by semitendinosus alone (12%) and patellar tendon (9%).
-Quadriceps tendon autograft was used in 26 patients only (Figure 17).
+A doubled semitendinosus and gracilis graft was the most commonly used autograft (79%) followed by semitendinosus alone (11%) and patellar tendon (9%).
+Quadriceps tendon autograft was used in 36 patients only (Figure 17).

 Figure 16: Type of ACL Graft.
-Data from 9261 patients were available for analysis.
+Data from 11277 patients were available for analysis.